msqaddura/nuxt-vue/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev

+# json-server as db at localhost:4000
+$ npm run server

 # build for production and launch server
 $ npm run build
 $ npm run start